edamame-course/edamame-course.github.io/about.md

 **Location:** [Kellogg Biological Station](http://www.kbs.msu.edu)
 **Dates:**  6 – 12 August 2017
 **Description:**  EDAMAME is an intensive, hands-on course in microbial metagenome analyses, covering workflows from raw sequence analysis through to multivariate statistics and ecological interpretation.
-**Cost:**  We estimate that the course will cost $1000, inclusive of room and meals at KBS and instruction.
+**Cost:**  The course will cost $696, inclusive of room and meals at KBS and instruction.
 **Twitter:**  #edamame2017

 ### EDAMAME Learning Goals: